Conservation Areas & Easements

 Sahli Nature Park

-Hollow Oak Land Trust owns a conservation easement at the 90-acre Sahli Nature Park in Chippewa Township, Beaver County.
+Hollow Oak Land Trust owns two conservation easements for 90-acre Sahli Nature Park in Chippewa Township, Beaver County.
 The natural beauty of the park invites visitors to explore trails through forests and meadows, to observe plants and look for wildlife, and to enjoy quiet quiet reflective moments by the streams and ponds.
 The park is noted for its majestic evergreens, colonies of lacy ferns and fields of colorful wildflowers.
 Several of the trails are named for Native American Tribes with others named for the flora and fauna you will see here.

 This area in northern Beaver County served as hunting and camping grounds for a number of Native American tribes including the Monongahela in the 1600's and then the Delaware, Shawnee and Seneca Tribes in the 1700's.
 Arrowheads were found on this property as recently as the 1930's.